Lynette Cisneros

 For a further glimpse into my style as a clinician come along.

-Specialized areas addressed in treatment may include: increasing self-awareness, identifying and maintaining healthy boundaries, identifying effective ways to cope, depression, anxiety, increasing self-worth, decreasing excessive people-pleasing tendencies, unresolved trauma, increasing self-care, decreasing thought spiraling, assertiveness, healthy & authentic communication, disentangling from toxic situations and/or relationships, setting & managing realistic expectations of self and others, recognizing and redirecting self-sabotaging tendencies, motivation, challenging faulty thinking patterns, reframing limiting self-talk, improving self-esteem, individual autonomy, grief & loss, life transitions, parent/child dynamics (through the lifespan), identifying ways to manage ADHD tendencies (i.e., procrastination, distractibility, time management, hyperfixation), identity exploration & development.
+Precise areas addressed may also include: increasing self-awareness, identifying and maintaining healthy boundaries, identifying effective ways to cope, unresolved trauma, PTSD, decreasing codependent tendencies, adjusting to relocating, depression, self-worth, decreasing excessive people-pleasing tendencies, decreasing thought spiraling, assertiveness, healthy & authentic communication, disentangling from toxic situations and/or relationships, setting & managing realistic expectations of self and others, recognizing and redirecting self-sabotaging tendencies, understanding & differentiating between motivation and self-discipline, challenging faulty thinking patterns, reframing limiting self-talk, improving self-esteem, increasing self-care, grief & loss, parent/child dynamics (through the lifespan), identity exploration & development, neurodivergence, identifying ways to manage procrastination, distractibility and hyperfixation.

 Further elaboration regarding specialties is provided at Treatment Areas.

 Being able to cope with the daily grind of life is important for all of us.
 One of my preferred coping skills is listening to audiobooks.
-I also love a random coffee table book find.
 I value the escapism books provide.
 Of course we may prefer different kinds of stories however some authors that may be worth a glance are:

 Fiction